Duncan-Brain/Coverage-Issue-heapOutOfMemory-jest-docker-workflows/README.md

 Solution B:  Keep using docker but use a working directory `WORKDIR '/app'` in your dockerfile and then reference it in jest.config.js `roots: ['../', '/app']`.

-Solution C: Add `ignoreCoveragePathPatterns: ['/opt/']` in jest.config.js.
+Solution C: Add `coveragePathIgnorePatterns: ['/opt/']` in jest.config.js.

 REF
 [Issue 5837 on Jest](https://github.com/facebook/jest/issues/5837)